TypeStrong/grunt-ts/README.md

 Grunt-ts is an npm package that handles TypeScript compilation work in GruntJS build scripts.
 It provides a [Grunt-compatible wrapper](#support-for-tsc-switches) for the `tsc` command-line compiler, and provides some [additional functionality](#grunt-ts-gruntfilejs-options) that improves the TypeScript development workflow.
 Grunt-ts supports compiling against [tsconfig.json](#tsconfig) or even a [Visual Studio project](#vs) directly.
 Grunt-ts is itself written in [TypeScript](./tasks/ts.ts).

 ### Latest Changes
-Latest beta release is `6.0.0-beta.14` which is compatible with TypeScript 2.2.
+Latest beta release is `6.0.0-beta.16` which is compatible with TypeScript 2.2, and any future version of TypeScript by using [tsconfig.json passthrough](#passthrough) or [additionalFlags](#additionalflags).
 Latest stable release is `5.5.1` with built-in support for features added in TypeScript 1.8.
 [Full changelog is here](CHANGELOG.md).

 ### How To Contribute